American black swift: Description

-In flight, these birds resemble a flying cigar with long slender curved wings.
+In flight, these birds resemble flying cigars with long slender curved wings.
 The plumage is mostly a sooty, dark gray.
 There is some contrast between the inner and outer portions of the wing.
 The shoulders are distinctly darker in color than other parts of the wing.
 They have short tails that are slightly forked.

 Distribution and habitat

-Fewer than 150 black swift breeding sites are known in the United States, with 108 (as of July 2012) known from Colorado.
+Fewer than 150 black swift breeding sites are known in the United States and Canada, with 108 (as of July 2012) known from Colorado.
 These include: